 Intentional false statements or fraudulent acts made in connection with obtaining medical benefits or payments under MassHealth are punishable under M.G.L. c.
 118E, § 39 by fines, imprisonment, or both.
 In all cases of suspected fraud, MassHealth agency staff will make a referral to the Bureau of Special Investigations, or other appropriate agencies.

-515.010: Recovery of Overpayment of Medical Benefits

-The MassHealth agency has the right to recover payment of medical benefits to which the member was not entitled at the time the benefit was received, regardless of who was responsible and whether or not there was fraudulent intent.
-No provision under 130 CMR 515.010 will limit the MassHealth agency’s right to recover overpayments.
+(130 CMR 515.010 Reserved)

 515.011: Estate Recovery

-(A) Introduction.
+(A) Introduction

 (1) The MassHealth agency will recover the amount of payment for medical benefits correctly paid from the estate of a deceased member.
 Recovery is limited to payment for all services provided